-After the departure of Patrick J Adams and his onscreen wife Meghan Markle, now HRH Duchess of Sussex following her May wedding to Prince Harry, US legal drama Suits is embarking on an explosive new chapter.
+After the departure of Patrick J Adams and his onscreen wife Meghan Markle, now Duchess of Sussex following her May wedding to Prince Harry, US TV show Suits is embarking on an explosive new chapter.

-The finale to Suits’ seventh season saw Markle’s character, Rachel Zane, finally tie the knot with brilliant legal mind and fellow Pearson Specter Litt attorney Mike Ross (Adams) in an intimate ceremony before leaving for new jobs in Seattle.
+The finale to the legal drama’s seventh season saw Markle’s character, Rachel Zane, finally tie the knot with brilliant legal mind and fellow Pearson Specter Litt attorney Mike Ross (Adams) in an intimate ceremony before leaving for new jobs in Seattle.

 The series is thrust in a new direction in the absence of the one-time faux lawyer Mike, who turned legit after colluding his way into the New York State Bar, with a spell in prison for his troubles.